 Let´s see other Barcelona Tourist Spots

-For the second day, I´ll suggest something more Gaudinian, there are 4 places built by Gaudi, which for me are impressive: Sagrada Familia, Park Güell, Casa Batlló, and Casa Milà (Check Gaudi Highlights POst and you´ll learn more about them).
-He built some other things, but these have something in common, they are nearby and you can do at least 2 of them the same day, without feeling like you´re dying.
-Casa Milà and Casa Batlló are just 3 blocks away from each other; Sagrada Familia is 10 blocks away from Casa Milà and the Park Güell is 7 mins by taxi from Sagrada Familia.
-Another suggestion I can make is Casa Milà has an amazing show at night that the rest of the places don´t have, so if you are well-rested and have all the strength in the world you can do whatever places you choose in the morning and then at night go quietly to Casa Milà and enjoy the visit and the Cava they provide there.
+For the second day, I recommend exploring Gaudi’s works.
+There are 4 buildings designed by Gaudi, which for me are impressive: Sagrada Familia, Park Güell, Casa Batlló, and Casa Milà (check my article about The 4 Places You Can´T Miss In Barcelona! and then plan which ones you’ll prefer the most).
+He has many other works, but these have something in common; they are all close to each other and you can visit at least 2 per day without feeling like you’re dying.
+Casa Milà and Casa Batlló are just 3 blocks away from each other; Sagrada Familia is 10 blocks away from Casa Milà, and the Park Güell is just a 7 minute taxi ride from Sagrada Familia.

 What to do in Barcelona in 3 days!